Intuit QuickBooks Online Training Course 523 – Journal Entries & Bank Reconciliations

 $199.00 inc GST

-Explore a bank statement and enter data for that period as well as the direct debit transactions.
-Explore ad hoc payments for director wages, capital purchase of a vehicle and depreciation of that vehicle, plus alternatives like leasing or second hand car purchase under $20,000.
+You’ll explore a bank statement and enter data for that period as well as the direct debit transactions that aren’t entered as part of the Daily Transactions.
+You’ll enter ad hoc payments for director wages, as well as a capital purchase of a vehicle and depreciation of that vehicle, plus alternatives like leasing or second hand car purchase under $20,000.

 A bank reconciliation is performed once all of the day-to-day transactions have been entered into your software (unless you’re doing what is called Rescue Work or Catchup Work).
 The purpose of this bank reconciliation is to ensure that your software data matches the information in the real world (ie. your bank account).